Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 ```
 DOS header signature was not found in /<...>/hello.txt image.
 ```
-But if you would use correct file, the VolInfo would show you `EFI_SECTION_TE` section.
+But if you would use correct file, the `VolInfo` would show you `EFI_SECTION_TE` section.

+The section file extension is "*.te":

 # `EFI_SECTION_COMPRESSION`